kbandla/APTnotes/README.md

 # APT Notes
 This is a repository for various publicly-available documents and notes related to APT, sorted by year.
 For malware sample hashes, please see the individual reports

+## Contributing
+For the moment, it would be nice to have a PDF of the article that we add to the list, just to be sure we always have a copy.

+To contribute:
+* Add the link to the README.md page
+* Add the PDF file to the appropriate year

+Then, you can either:
+* Fork, add and send me a pull request
+* Open a ticket with the data you want to be added

 ## 2008
 * Nov 19 - [Agent.BTZ](http://www.wired.com/dangerroom/2008/11/army-bans-usb-d/)